ondrs/upload-manager/README.md

         - RESIZE_OPTION
     ```

+  - `PREFIX` can be whatever you want, it will be added to a resized file: `PREFIX_file.jpg`
-  - Y_SIZE is optional as well as RESIZE_OPTION
+  - `Y_SIZE` is optional as well as `RESIZE_OPTION`
-  - RESIZE_OPTION is set to Image::SHRINK_ONLY by default
+  - `RESIZE_OPTION` is set to `Image::SHRINK_ONLY` by default

 For example we will set the UploadManager according to the Full configuration which is written above.

+    $this->upload->listen('super/dir')

-Uploading an image file *foo.jpg* with size (1680 x 1050) will result in creation of 5 files: *foo.jpg, 800_foo.jpg, 500_.jpg, 250_foo.jpg, 100_foo.jpg*
+Uploading an image file `foo.jpg` with size (1680 x 1050) will result in creation of 5 files: `foo.jpg, 800_foo.jpg, 500_.jpg, 250_foo.jpg, thumb_foo.jpg`
+which will be saved in the `%wwwDir%/uploads/super/dir`
-All files are resized proportionally according to their X dimension.
-File foo.jpg is treaten like the original but it's resized to 1280px.
+All files are resized proportionally according to their X dimension and saved with a corresponding prefix.
+File foo.jpg is considered to be an original but it's resized to 1280px.
-All other files are saved with a prefix representing their X size in px.

 Usage
 -----

-Inject ondrs\UploadManager\Upload into your presenter or wherever you want
+Inject `ondrs\UploadManager\Upload` into your presenter or wherever you want

     /** @var \ondrs\UploadManager\Upload @inject
     private $upload;